hunglin59638/leo/README.md

 ## Introduction
-leo is a web-interface toolkit for Laboratory of Animal Proteomics in the department of Animal Science, National Chung Hsing University
+Leo is a web-interface toolkit for Laboratory of Animal Proteomics in the department of Animal Science, National Chung Hsing University

 ## Requirement
 + win10